nationalarchives/ds-wagtail/docs/development/contributing.md

-# Contributing code
+# Contributing

-Before contributing code, please familiarise yourself with the [Project conventions](project-conventions.md).
+Before contributing, please familiarise yourself with the [Project conventions](project-conventions.md).

 ## General advice:

 - Submit pull-requests sooner rather than later: CI feedback is your friend, not your enemy.
 - Mark in-progress PRs as drafts until they are ready for review.
 - Don't be afraid to show your working.
 We're all learning.
 If you need help, linking to code changes in a PR is a quick and easy way to explain the problem.
-- Where possible, a feature branch should be kept up-to-date with `develop` by regularly merging `develop` into the feature branch.
-This will help to prevent conflicts when merging the feature branch back into `develop`, and ensure there are no inconsistencies.
+- Where possible, a feature branch should be kept up-to-date with `main` by regularly merging `main` into the feature branch.
+This will help to prevent conflicts when merging the feature branch back into `main`, and ensure there are no inconsistencies.
+- Be aware that code merged into the `main` branch has the ability to be deployed to production.
+Only merge into `main` if you are happy for this to happen.
+If you are worried about this, you can either keep working in a feature branch or use a feature flag.

 ## Submitting a pull request (PR)